Kerry captaincy won't change my approach, says David Clifford

 He’ll be among the youngest captains in inter-county football and Kerry GAA history, albeit not many years younger than some recent Kerry leaders.
 Gavin White was 22 last year when he got the nod and their most recent Sam Maguire-lifting captains, Fionn Fitzgerald, Darran and Declan O’Sullivan, were all little further into their early-twenties when tradition bestowed the honour upon them.
 Indeed, Pat Spillane was 19 when he stood in for the injured Mickey Ned O’Sullivan to accept Sam Maguire in 1975, and Ambrose O’Donovan wasn’t long turned 22 when he lifted the trophy in 1984.

-Clifford will also make history as the first Fossa man to captain Kerry, and the first East Kerry man since Seamus Moynihan 20 years before him, but the man who scored 4-4 as Kerry captain in the 2017 All-Ireland Minor final is used to such trivial burdens by now.
+Clifford will also make history as the first Fossa man to captain Kerry but the player who scored 4-4 as Kerry captain in the 2017 All-Ireland Minor final is used to such trivial burdens by now.

 “It's a great honour for me, it's a great honour for my club, Fossa, and for my family,” said Clifford.